RN Cardiac Step Down Nights

-This is a full-time night shift position in our Cardiac Step-Down Unit at Good Samaritan Hospital in Mt.
-Vernon, Illinois.
-Hours are 7 pm to 7 am (36 hours per week) with rotating weekends and holidays.Provides direct nursing care in accordance with established policies, procedures and protocols of the healthcare organization.
+This is a full time, 36 hours per week, night shift RN role in our Cardiac Step-Down Unit at Good Samaritan Hospital in Mt.
+Vernon, IL.
+Hours are 7 pm to 7 am with rotating weekends and holidays.Provides direct nursing care in accordance with established policies, procedures and protocols of the healthcare organization.

 - Uses standards of medical-surgical nursing practice to increase the quality of care and quality of life for the patient, family, and significant other(s) by systematically evaluating the quality and effectiveness of nursing practice.